Join our mailing list!

 2 responses - Posted 11.13.09

-In London or New York, one could spend hours before lunch deciding between Eritrean, Guatemalan or that Jamaican jerked chicken joint on the corner.
+In London or New York, one could spend hours before lunch deciding among Eritrean, Guatemalan or that Jamaican jerked chicken joint on the corner.
 The choice in Istanbul, for the most part, is comfortingly simple: “fish or meat?”
-On one recent lunch run with Mehmet bey, an Asian-sider who acts as ...continue
+On one recent lunch run we had with Mehmet Bey, an Asian-sider who ...continue

 3 responses - Posted 11.09.09